collective/collective.developermanual/source/reference_manuals/active/deployment/stack.rst

 Apache and Nginx have built-in load-management capabilities, which can allow you to combine those two layers of the stack.
 A dedicated load balancer like `haproxy <http://haproxy.1wt.eu/>`_ offers better features for distributing load among clients and for checking and maintaining status.

-How Many ZEO Clients, How Much Memory?
+How many ZEO clients, how much memory?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's typical to allocate roughly one ZEO client for every processor core you have available.
 However, there are lots of trade-offs, and many clients will eat RAM rapidly. `About Instances, Threads and RAM consumption <http://plone.org/documentation/kb/scaling-and-performance/about-instances-threads-and-ram-consumption>`_ is a good guide to the issues involved.

-Sticky Sessions
+Sticky sessions
 ~~~~~~~~~~~~~~~

 As a rule of thumb, you'll tend to get better performance if you can direct requests from the same browser client to the same Zope instance (ZEO client).
 That's because the memory cache of the ZEO-client is more likely to be loaded with information useful for rendering requests from that source.
 The effect can be particularly strong for logged-in users.